Greeks flock to informal work as recession deepens

 Most of them were employed in the construction sector or in family businesses like restaurants, cafes, bars and shops.
 The number of self-employed in Greece - another indicator of the rise in informal work - now stands at 31 percent of workers, twice the euro zone average, says Athens-based think-tank IOBE.

-“When the recession is so deep, labor rights are among the first to be sacrificed,” said SEPE Director Michalis Kandarakis.
+“When the recession is so deep, labour rights are among the first to be sacrificed,” said SEPE Director Michalis Kandarakis.

 “They become less important for employers.”